 “And all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.”
 (Acts 2:44-45)

 New Creation Christian Community is a network of communal houses across the UK shared by members of the Jesus Army.

 Now about 450 members of the Jesus Army live in Christian Community in 60 or so large and small houses around the UK.
-Each community house consists of anything between six and 40 people, who live as a large 'family', from houses on council estates to larger houses in the countryside.
+Each community house consists of anything between three and 30 people, who live as a large 'family', from houses on council estates to larger houses in the countryside.

 Each house is the hub of one of our church groups, which include both community residents and non-resident church members.
 As well as being a home for community members the houses also provide a space for some of our weekly church meetings.
-Each week, every community house has an open evening which includes a meal.
+Every community house has a regular open evening which includes a meal.
 This puts Christianity "on display" for visitors in a friendly and non-threatening way.

 Each community house has one shared bank account, their 'common purse', through which members pool their income and meet all personal and household expenses.
 Some assets, such as vehicles and buildings, are managed by the Jesus Fellowship Community Trust, a legally-constituted non-charitable Trust Fund administered by trustees on behalf of the members.

 Visitors are welcome on a temporary basis for up to a year.
 Apart from a modest board and lodging charge for stays of more than one week, visitor's incomes are at their disposal.
 Contact us to enquire about visiting or read about our Jesus Army Training Year.

 For details of our safeguarding procedures for children and young adults read our Jesus Fellowship Safeguarding Statement (applies to all our church activities) and our NCCC safeguarding contact details.

 Community in all its forms is God's heart for humanity.
 We made this video as a little illustration of God's heart to bring heaven to earth through His people, demonstrating His kingdom to the whole world: